-Narragunnawali is designed to support all schools and early learning services in Australia to develop environments that foster a higher level of knowledge and pride in Aboriginal and Torres Strait Islander histories, cultures and contributions.
+Narragunnawali supports all schools and early learning services in Australia to develop environments that foster a higher level of knowledge and pride in Aboriginal and Torres Strait Islander histories, cultures and contributions.

-Narragunnawali's online platform (version 2.3) is maintained by Gilimbaa Indigenous Creative Agency.
+Narragunnawali's online platform (version 2.5) is designed and maintained by Gilimbaa Indigenous Creative Agency.

 In the language of the Wakka Wakka people of Central Queensland, Gilimbaa means 'today'.
 'Today' represents the ambition of the Gilimbaa team to keep Aboriginal and Torres Strait Islander culture and community at the forefront in current creative innovation and design.